amadeus4dev/developer-guides/docs/resources/flights.md

 Let's see an example of how to search for branded fares.

-You can build the request by passing the flight-offer object from the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search) into the body of the `POST` request:
+You can build the request by passing the flight-offer object from the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search) into the body of the `POST` request including the mandatory `X-HTTP-Method-Override` header parameter:

 ```bash
 POST https://test.api.amadeus.com/v1/shopping/flight-offers/upselling